iaitp/2021-B/README.md

 *It's a good idea to this everytime after you pulled as somebody might have changed the environment*

-## Run the extension
+## Install and Update the Extension

-The extension needs to be installed in the jupyter_contrib_nbextensions folder.
-For our conda env this is `/usr/local/anaconda3/envs/2021-B/lib/python3.9/site-packages/jupyter_contrib_nbextensions/nbextensions/`
+_You can skip the first step if you've never installed the extension before_ _These commands need to be run with the project's conda env active and in the root folder of the project_
+1. `inv uninstall-dataharpy`
+2. `inv install-dataharpy`

 ## Run Jupyter
 Jupyter is already part of the environment.
 To start it run